 Ella The Hill Country, Sri Lanka Travel Guide

 Coconut milk is a fundamental element for creating rich, creamy gravies.
-Rice forms the main staple, served with a variety of curries.
+Rice forms the main staple, presented with a variety of curries.
 The island's geography also has a part, with abundant fresh seafood on coasts and a bounty of vegetables and fruits inland.

 The national dish.
 A large portion of rice with 3-6 different vegetable, meat (chicken, fish), or lentil (dhal) curries.
 Often with sambols and papadam.

-Widely you can get it at local eateries and guesthouses.
+Widely available at local eateries and guesthouses.

 Chopped godamba roti stir-fried with vegetables, eggs, and/or meat, mixed with spices.
 Preparation involves noisy chopping.